ExactTarget/fuelux/README.md

 Have a bug or a feature request?
 Please first review the [open issues](https://github.com/ExactTarget/fuelux/issues), then search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/ExactTarget/fuelux/issues/new).

-You can visit [questions tagged FuelUX](https://code.exacttarget.com/tag/fuel-ux) in the ExactTarget Developer Community and search [FuelUX tagged questions on StackOverflow](http://stackoverflow.com/questions/tagged/fuelux).
+You can visit [Code@](https://code.exacttarget.com/) for general information and search [FuelUX tagged questions on StackOverflow](http://stackoverflow.com/questions/tagged/fuelux).

-You can also visit [UserVoice community](https://fuelux.uservoice.com) and post a comment or suggest features.
-We will maintain of backlog of feature we are considering developing in a [backlog](https://github.com/ExactTarget/fuelux/blob/3.0.0-wip/BACKLOG.md).

 ### Previous releases

-Documentation for v2.6.x has been made available for the time being at **(need link)** while folks transition to Bootstrap 3.
-Previous releases and their documentation are also available for download. **(need link)**
+[Documentation for v2.6](http://exacttarget.github.io/fuelux/2.6/) has been made available for the time being while folks transition to Bootstrap 3.
+You can download 2.6 updates (bug fixes only) from the [fuelux2 branch](https://github.com/ExactTarget/fuelux/tree/fuelux2).

 ## Compiling CSS and JavaScript